-Groundwater sampling was undertaken on 30th August 2006.
+The groundwater monitoring round was conducted on 30th August 2006.
 Measurement of the depth to water (or free phase oil product below ground level) was conducted using an oil/water interface probe.
-Water was found to be present in two of the four monitoring wells (WS552B and WS553B).
+However, the four wells installed in Plot A were found to be dry, and therefore no groundwater samples were obtained.